sentientwaffle/llquantize/README.md

 or discarding valuable information in overly coarse-grained data".

-It does this by logarithmically aggregating by order of magnitude, but linearly aggregating within an order of magnitude
+It does this by logarithmically aggregating by order of magnitude, but linearly aggregating within an order of magnitude.

 # Example